VallarasuS/Vallarasu.in/docs/open-journal.md

 title: Journal
 ---

+12-09-2025<br>
+- Finalized deck and feedback forms for tomorrow's talk titled 'Reverse Engineering'.
+- Task list for [CS101](https://cs101.in/) is getting long.
+Should I make it public?.

 10-09-2025<br>
 - Vertigo took a toll, feeling better with 'Epley Manuever' and medication.
 - Agreed to a speaking engagement at SAEC on 'Reverse Engineeing - Understanding how systems work'.